nilsmehlhorn/blog/src/pages/posts/undo-redo/index.md

 3) **Changes are made with pure functions:** We can easily replace the whole state.

-Because of this, you'll end up at redux - and it's Angular counterpart [NgRx](https://ngrx.io/) - quickly when searching for ways to enable undo-redo in your app.
-It's a good way to plan ahead, yet as we're about to see it probably won't fulfill all your needs out-of-the-box.
+You'll quickly end up at [redux](https://redux.js.org/) - and it's Angular counterpart [NgRx](https://ngrx.io/) - when searching for ways to enable undo-redo in your app.
+It's a good way to plan ahead, yet as we're about to see it may not fulfill all your needs out-of-the-box.

 ## Switching states

 For a working undo-redo feature we want to restore past and futures states.
 With NgRx and redux, the straightforward solution seems to be the memorization of what has been in the application's store.
-The data structure for this approach would look like this:
+The data structure for this approach could look like this:

 ```typescript
 interface History {